BeamMW/docs-gitbook/cli/README.md

 ### Wait for synchronization

-After your wallet and node have syncronized, recheck your wallet balance, transaction histories by entering the`-wallet info`command:&#x20;
+After your wallet and node have syncronized, recheck your wallet balance, transaction histories by entering the`-wallet info`command:

 ```
 ./beam-wallet info